MCDReforged/MCDReforged.github.io/docs/quick_start.md

 ## Upgrade

-With the help of [pypi](https://pypi.org/project/mcdreforged/), MCDR can be easily upgraded via a single command
+With the help of [PyPI](https://pypi.org/project/mcdreforged/), MCDR can be easily upgraded via a single command:

 ``` bash
 pip install mcdreforged --upgrade